jsoconno/terraform-testing/README.md

 The repository `root` contains the files that you always have has part of your module definition including:

 * A `main.tf` file where all data sources, resources, versions, and other details are maintained
-* A `variables.tf` file that defines the inputs for your module as well as their defaults, types, and descriptions.
+* A `variables.tf` file that defines the inputs for your module as well as their defaults, types, and descriptions
-* An `outputs.tf` file that contians the outputs that may be used by other pipelines and will be referenced when testing your module with Terratest.
+* An `outputs.tf` file that contians the outputs that may be used by other pipelines and will be referenced when testing your module with Terratest
+* A `documentation.md` file that contains all of the details about the module

 The `build` folder contains all files used to create the desired module during your tests.
 This includes any provider definitions, variable inputs or resource references required.